 - Systemic Immune Response

-What this means if you have inherited genes which make you vulnerable, you may or may not develop disease unless the other factors are present.
-In fact, our genes only represent around 10% of the risk for the majority of disease.
+What this means if you have inherited genes that make you vulnerable, you may or may not develop the disease unless the other factors are present.
+In fact, our genes only represent around 10% of the risk for the majority of diseases.
 This is good news, as it means we can prevent disease and that our genes are not our destiny.

 I learned that I have 2 genes for gluten sensitivity.
 I have a family history of autoimmune, cardiovascular, and cancer disease.
 I also was eating the Standard American Diet (SAD) diet for many years.
 Gluten sensitivity activates zonulin, creating intestinal permeability, also known as a leaky gut.
 When food particles leak into circulation, immune reactions can occur.
 Based on where your body has the weakest link, which in my case was my thyroid, disease can result.